 What Are Punitive Damages?

-Punitive damages are designed to punish the defendant for egregious behavior and to deter similar actions in the future.
-These damages are typically awarded in cases of gross negligence or intentional misconduct.
+Punitive damages, on the other hand, are designed to punish the defendant for egregious behavior and to deter similar actions in the future.
+These damages are typically awarded in cases of gross negligence or intentional misconduct, going beyond simple compensation for the victim’s losses.

 Limitations on Punitive Damages in Florida